 Ticketing details for the Rugby World Cup 2023 in France were first announced on 4 March 2021.
-500,000 people registered for the 2023 Family presale and fans have 48 hours to confirm their selection and can make phased payments.
+500,000 people registered for the 2023 Family presale and fans had 48 hours to confirm their selection and can make phased payments.

 Fans interested in tickets for the tournament were invited to join the 2023 Family for exclusive advantages for Rugby World Cup France 2023, including pre-sale access.

 RWC 2023 was confirmed as the fastest-selling edition ever with as many as 2.5 million tickets sold and 600,000 travelling fans expected to enjoy RWC 2023 in France.
 That number will also be a record for a Rugby World Cup and the average duration of stay for each visitor will be 15 days.